vesoft-inc/nebula-docs/docs-2.0-en/import-export/nebula-exchange/use-exchange/ex-ug-import-from-oracle.md

     # The account entered must have write permission for the NebulaGraph space.
     user: root
     pswd: nebula
+    # Whether to use a password encrypted with RSA.
+    # enableRSA: true
+    # The key used to encrypt the password using RSA.
+    # privateKey: ""

     # Fill in the name of the graph space you want to write data to in the NebulaGraph.
     space: basketballplayer
     connection: {